sergiusens/snappy-docs/reference/channels.md

 * Note that in developer discussions and some documentation, the "risk level" is often referred as the "channel", since most snaps only use the default track and no branches.
 * By default, the `snap install` command installs snaps from the `stable` level.
-* When a channel is explicitely closed with the `snapcraft close` command, users following this channel are automatically moved to the channel with the safest opened risk level in the same track.
+* When a channel is explicitly closed with the `snapcraft close` command, users following this channel are automatically moved to the channel with the next safest risk level in the same track.
 For example, if you run `snapcraft close my-app 1.0/edge`, users following this channel will be moved to the `1.0/beta` channel.

-### Levels meaning
+### Risk levels meaning

 * `stable`: what most users will consume and as the name suggests, should be your most polished, stable and tested versions.
 * `candidate`: used to vet uploads that should require no further code changes before moving to stable.